J-Vaughan/clog/README.md

 $ ruby scripts/mdparse.rb input.md output.html
 ```

 The `output.html` must be manually copied to its destination.
+(Until HTMLPp is
+functional)